 Q. Do passengers have to climb steps?

-A. Yes, there are 6 regular steps (not a ladder) with rope handrails, to board the DUCK.
+A. Yes, there are 6 - 8 ladders with handrails, to board the DUCK.

 Q. Do you have a place to store wheelchairs?

 A. Yes, there is room for one or two wheelchairs (if manual) to be stored if necessary.